Lyles leads U.S. sweep; Jackson tops Jamaica 1-2 in 200 - WHIZ News

 Lyles’ 19.31 was the third-fastest time in history, behind only Usain Bolt’s 19.19 in 2009 and a 19.26 run two years later by another Jamaican, Yohan Blake, while he was briefly pushing Bolt for supremacy.

-But Johnson and those gold shoes he wore to run his 19.32 at the Atlanta Olympics in 1996 have a pretty big place in track history, too.
-He ran it 368 days before Lyles was born.
+But Johnson and those gold shoes that crossed the line in 19.32 at the Atlanta Olympics in 1996 hold a titanic place in track history, too.
+Johnson ran it 352 days before Lyles was born.
+The number “19.32,” stood there, teasing and taunting, for decades — an especially awe-inspiring mark for any fast kid with big dreams in the early 2000s.

-“I saw the time pop up and saw I tied Michael Johnson’s record,” Lyles said of the initial glance at the clock.
-“I was like ‘Really, you’re going to do me like that?’”
+“I didn’t want to see ‘32,’ I didn´t want to share a record,” Lyles said of his reaction immediately after the race.
+“Nobody wants to share a record.
+I think even Michael Johnson doesn’t want to share a record.
+So I was just begging it to change.”

 Hours after the victory, Johnson was down on the track talking with Lyles while a few dozen fans soaked in the scene.
-Johnson lifted Lyles’ arm in the air for pictures.
-The new American record-holder.
+Lyles said they had never met before.
+Johnson lifted Lyles’ arm in the air while the fans took pictures of the former and new American record-holders.

 “He just said he had a great race,” Johnson told an Associated Press reporter when asked what they talked about.
 “He said he worked harder than he ever did.
 I thought he ran a great curve.
 And so, it was fantastic.”

 Lyles’ victory came moments after Shericka Jackson gave the Jamaican women another gold in the sprints.
-She ran 21.45, the second-fastest time in history, to beat 100-meter champion Shelly-Ann Fraser-Pryce.
+She ran 21.45, the second-fastest time in history, to beat her teammate, 100-meter champion Shelly-Ann Fraser-Pryce, by 0.16.

 Only defending champion Dina Asher-Smith of Britain, who won bronze, prevented a back-to-back Jamaican sweep.